thomasbarenghi/airjobs/README.md

 ### Live Version

-You can access the live version of this project at [Beekin Challenge](https://beekin-challenge.vercel.app).
+You can access the live version of this project at [Airjobs](https://airjobs.vercel.app).
 Please note that the initial request may take up to 1:30 minutes to respond due to the free version of the backend (Render).
 Subsequent requests will have normal response times.

 ### Running Locally